gabastil/LabKeySchemaToMetadataConverter/README.md

 ```

 ## Notes for Schema Creators
-Spacing indicates the element:
+Spacing indicates whether something is a section, field, or field property:
 * 0 tabs = Section
 * 1 tab =  Field
 * 2 tabs = Datatype or Dropdown List Option

-The schema file will be processed by script to convert it to a format readable by LabKey software, called a metadata file.
-In order for this to work, the file must follow the format shown in this document.

 The schema cannot contain double quote characters ["].
 Any found in the file will be converted to single quotes ['].

-The script has functionality to make things easier:
+The conversion script has functionality to make things easier:
 1. The script will check for schema validity
 2. Capitalization for anything and asterisks for datatypes are not necessary
 3. An additional script is available to automatically add asterisks to datatypes in an otherwise completed schema, if desired